web3-storage/web3.storage/packages/api/README.md

 If you want more in depth information please look at [Cloudfare Get Started guide](https://developers.cloudflare.com/workers/get-started/guide#1-sign-up-for-a-workers-account).

-The following instructions assume that you already you went through the Getting started section.
+The following instructions assume that did go through the Getting started section.

 ### 1. Sign up for a Workers account
 Before you can start publishing your Workers on your own domain or a free *.workers.dev subdomain, you must sign up for a Cloudflare Workers account